Skip to content

 • Visit Cheng Hoon Teng Temple, one of the oldest Chinese Buddhist houses.
 It’s a gorgeous place to know more about their rituals and the concept of some practices.

-• Christ Church is one of the very best places you must see on your journey around Malacca.
+• Christ Church is one of the best places to see on your journey around Malacca.

 25 Best Things to Do in Malaysia-Your Full Guide